-We require that all staff become trained and receive their DSP Certification, Certified Residential Medication Aide, First Aid/CPR, and Safety Care.
-We provide all training we require.
-It is expected that you attend classes as you are scheduled for them.
+We require all staff to receive DSP Certification, Residential Medication Aide Certification, First Aid/CPR Certification, and Safety Care Training.
+We provide all required training.
+It is expected that you attend classes as scheduled for them.

-The direct support professional’s responsibilities are to provide support and skill-building activities to persons with severe and prolonged mental illness and intellectual disabilities, treating all Consumers in their care with dignity and respect.
-Teaching independent living skills per treatment plan includes but is not limited to:
+The direct support professional’s responsibilities are to provide support and skill-building activities to people with severe, prolonged mental illnesses and intellectual disabilities, treating all Consumers in their care with dignity and respect.
+Teaching independent living skills per treatment plan includes, but is not limited to: